 We finally checked off the Berg Lake Trail in Mount Robson Provincial Park this summer, and all I can say is – wow.
 It truly blew my socks off more than I thought it would.
 This 42 km hike is what Canadian dreams are made of.
-Along the route, you’ll find cascading waterfalls pouring into the valley, turquoise blue lakes, glaciers, and of course, the highest peak in the Canadian Rockies – Mt.
+Along the route, cascading waterfalls pour into the valley, turquoise blue lakes, glaciers, and the highest peak in the Canadian Rockies – Mt.
 Robson.

 How to Hike the Berg Lake Trail in Mount Robson Provincial Park